-Of course the most important night of the entire trip was the actual wedding.
-The ceremony and reception were both held at Tentaciones Hotel.
-Never in my life could I picture a more beautiful venue.
-The ceremony started as the sun was beginning to set which made for some great photo ops as you can imagine.
-By the time we were being served dinner, the night sky was lit by all of the buildings and homes in the bay.
+The ceremony started as the sun was beginning to set which made for some great photo ops.
+The night sky lit up with all the buildings and homes in the bay.
 We enjoyed a 5 course dinner and danced the night away.

-Outside of the organized wedding activities, the rest of the week was entirely free for us to explore.
-On our first night in Ixtapa, the group went out to dinner and then danced the night away at Senor Frogs (of course this is always a pit-stop on tropical vacations.)
+Outside of the organized wedding activities, the rest of the week was entirely free to explore.
+On our first night in Ixtapa, the group went out to dinner and danced the night away at Senor Frogs.

-Downtown Zihuatanejo was also an almost nightly activity for us.
-There were several bars that played live music and we made friends with a ton of locals who showed us around the area.
+Downtown Zihuatanejo also has so much to do.
+There are several bars that play live music and serve late night bites.
 We stopped in a few gift shops and did the usual touristy things here.

 As you can see the week was full of non-stop eating, drinking and enjoying time with family.
-The bride and groom couldn’t have looked happier by the time we were headed home and we all can’t to return to this lovely area of Mexico in the future!
+I can’t wait to return to this lovely area of Mexico in the future!

 If you loved this beachy itinerary, check out my blog post from Manuel Antonio National Beach in Costa Rica here!
 You’ll love this one just as much!